- The Alliance makes its unique global PLMN ID available to enterprises for their own 5G private network

 To further enable private network deployments, the Alliance, a 3GPP Market Representation Partner (MRP), previously announced that it is also developing Uni5G™ technology blueprints.
 These blueprints will provide enterprises with practical guidance on implementing the key features from the 3GPP 5G standards that are relevant to their specific deployment.
 The first blueprints will be finalized in December 2021.

 The Network Identifier program is administered by the Certificate Authority and is available today to the Alliance members and non-members.
 For companies interested in joining the program, visit www.mfa-tech.org.

 - White Paper: “5G Private Networks for Maritime Use Opportunities for Digital Port Automation,” Beecham Research

 - White Paper: “The Importance of Spectrum Liberalization for Private 5G Networks,” ABI Research

 - Video: Uni5G and MulteFire Private Networks for Manufacturing

-MFA is an international organization that is championing the global industry adoption of private networks using MFA-defined MulteFire specifications for LTE and Uni5G Technology Blueprints for 5G.
+The Alliance for Private Networks is an international organization that is championing the global industry adoption of private networks using MulteFire specifications for LTE and Uni5G technology blueprints for 5G.
 With Uni5G or MulteFire, enterprises can efficiently deploy their own optimized, reliable and secure private network in unlicensed, shared or locally licensed spectrum.
 For more information, visit www.mfa-tech.org.